eddiemoya/git-jira-jenkins/README.md

 `git config --global alias.pdp '!. ~/git-jira-jenkins/git-pdp.sh'`

+This script will frequently interact with jenkins and jira.
+To avoid getting repeatedly prompted for username and password, fill in their values in the `set_vars.sh` file of this script.
+You can set one of them, or both, or neither.
+You will be prompted each time for which ever is blank.

 ## JQ http://stedolan.github.io/jq/

 This tool relies heavily on a tool called "jq" to parse JSON at the command line.